 The Company's first mandate will be to develop a sound plan for dewatering of the Mount Copper pit, while ensuring that excess water discharged into the environment will not affect the human communities and fish habitat in downstream waterways.
 This plan will build upon environmental studies, notably on fish and fish habitat as well as riparian vegetation, which were conducted in the fall of 2023.
 A geomorphological study was also carried out in 2023 to characterize stream banks and flow beds to identify erosion-sensitive areas and validate that the addition of water will not promote bank erosion.
-Finally, water quality analyses have been completed at the Mount Copper pit and results indicate that the water meets environmental criteria for safe discharge.
-Additional water quality analyses at several strategic downstream locations will also ensure that dewatering will be carried out without impacting fish and fish habitat.
+Water quality analyses were completed at the Mount Copper pit and results indicate that the water meets environmental criteria for safe discharge.